IamCathal/neo/services/frontend/README.md

 | `LOG_PATH`   | Where to write logs to        |
 | `NODE_NAME`   | Unique name for this instance      |
 | `NODE_DC`   | Datacenter for this instance        |

+## Running

+`docker-compose up` to start with docker-compose (preferred)

+`docker build -f Dockerfile -t iamcathal/crawler:0.0.1 .` and `docker run -it --rm -p PORT:PORT iamcathal/crawler:0.0.1` to start as a standalone container